ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_ONTARIO_LEGAL_AID_SERIES.txt.md

 requires systems and practices and mindsets and commitments that may be foreign to many other non-profit providers of human services.
-Moreover, the fact that Congress has placed numerous restrictions on legal services funding in the United States-restrictions that then attach to non-LSC funds-causes many organizations that might otherwise seriously consider applying for LSC funds to choose not to do so.
+Moreover, the fact that Congress has placed numerous restrictions on legal services funding in the <geo  id='6252001'>United States</geo>-restrictions that then attach to non-LSC funds-causes many organizations that might otherwise seriously consider applying for LSC funds to choose not to do so.
 However, the fact that the competition process has not resulted in widespread &quot;competition&quot;